dwleung/Danielle-Leung-Project-Title/README.md

 _Sprint 1: Set foundation_

--    Create & finesse chatGPT prompt
--    Connect OpenAI API
--    Connect
--    Create basic react app
+-    Create form for user inputs
--    Create a database to hold user info & preferences
+-    Create user sign-in and login function
+-    Connect to backend API to generate ideas
--    Create API to access user idea database
+-    Manipulate API prompt for project idea to receive relevant responses

-_Sprint 2: Test API & database_
+_Sprint 2: Add features_

-     - Test prompt generation with React app

-_Feature: Idea Page_

-     - GET request to chatGPT
+-    Add ability to reuse prompts

-_Feature: User sign up_

--    POST request for new user
--    Create sign up page & form

-_Feature: User log in_

--    POST request with user information
--    Implement auth with JWT token
--    Test edge cases
+-    Add ability to request new idea with the same prompt, in the idea details page
+-    Add loading state modal
+-    Add new endpoint to delete ideas and prompts from profile

+_Sprint 3: Add seed data and mockup_

--    Create log in page & form
+-    Request seed data if database is toggled ON in idea form

-_Feature: Save idea_

--    POST request to server
--    Create "My Ideas" page
+-    Add new endpoint to image generation API to create desktop mockup

 ## Nice-to-haves

 **Future features:**

-**Generate mockup:** Use current idea to generate a desktop mockup, eliminating visual design paralysis
+Generate mockup: Use current idea to generate a desktop mockup, eliminating visual design paralysis

-**Edit idea:** Logged in user can edit saved ideas
+Edit idea: Logged in user can edit saved ideas

-**Add idea:** Logged in user can add their own idea to the list
+Add own idea: Logged in user can add their own idea to the list

 As a logged in user, I want to be able to generate a basic Readme file for my project